Guide to Exploring the Charming Walled City of Cartagena

 For the most part, the Walled City is very safe.

-There is generally a heavy police presence, and you can generally feel safe walking at about any time around Cartagena’s historic Old Town.
-I would still advise extra caution and awareness early in the morning and late at night though.
-If possible, avoid streets that are completely empty or that are not lit up well.
+There is generally a heavy police presence, and you can generally feel safe walking any time day or night in the Walled City.
+I would advise extra caution and awareness very early in the morning and very late at night though.

 Dealing with Street Vendors and Performers

-One of the most frequent complaints about Cartagena is the street vendors, who can be aggressive.
 They sell tours, bracelets, hats, sunglasses, cigars, and lots of other things.
 Also, the street rappers have gained quite a reputation for being pushy too.

 I will say though, on our most recent visit to Cartagena in mid-2024, I feel like they were generally not as pushy as before.
 That tracks with recent changes implemented by the new mayor.